Gaza braces for Israeli ground assault, fears of conflict spreading grow

 Israel says Hamas is preventing people from leaving in order to use them as human shields, which Hamas denies.

-The Palestinian Health Ministry said early on Sunday that 300 people, mostly children and women, had been killed, and 800 others had been injured in Gaza during the last 24 hours.
+The Palestinian Health Ministry said early on Sunday that 300 people, mostly children and women, had been killed, and 800 more had been injured in Gaza during the last 24 hours.

+The only route out of Gaza not under Israeli control was a checkpoint with Egypt at Rafah.

+Washington later said it had told its citizens to try to reach the crossing.

 Israel says its evacuation order is a humanitarian gesture while it roots out Hamas fighters.
-The United Nations says so many people cannot be safely moved within Gaza without causing a humanitarian disaster.
+The UN says so many people cannot be safely moved within Gaza without causing a humanitarian disaster.

 The violence in Gaza has been accompanied by the deadliest clashes at Israel’s northern border with Lebanon since 2006, raising fears of war spreading to another front.

-Lebanon's armed Hezbollah movement said it fired at five Israeli outposts in the disputed Shebaa Farms area with guided missiles and mortar bombs.
+Hezbollah said it fired at five Israeli outposts in the disputed Shebaa Farms area with guided missiles and mortar bombs.
 Reuters saw missiles fired at an Israeli army post and heard shelling from Israel and gunfire.

 Israel’s Kan radio reported five border villages were under lockdown in response to a suspected incursion from Lebanon.